AbsurdlySuspicious/sg-sprite/README.md

 Note that this parser doesn't work with mpk files directly, you need to unpack sprites beforehand.
 There's a good tool for this: https://github.com/rdavisau/sg-unpack

+Compatible games are listed in the [compatibility list](#compatibility-list) below.
-Hypothetically, it should support all SciAdv series games on this engine (Steins;Gate Steam Edition, Steins;Gate 0, Chaos;Child, etc.), but actually it's tested on s;g0 resources only.
-Compatibility list below will be updated as soon as I'll test (and maybe fix) the parser for other titles.
+This list will be updated as soon as I'll test (and maybe fix) the parser for other titles.
 If you find out that it works with non-listed games correctly, feel free to submit PR or issue.
 Or patches, if they're not. ¯\_(ツ)_/¯